 💳 Pricing

-Robin doesn’t list prices online, but starts at approximately $70 per user per month, which can add up quickly for large teams.
+Robin doesn’t list prices online, but product research puts Robin near $70 per user annually.
 You don’t pay extra for desks or rooms — just for the people using it.
 It’s not the cheapest option, but you get a full platform with lots of advanced features.
 For exact pricing details, contact Robin directly.

 🔎 Pros & cons